 Raised garden beds make vegetable gardening less work.
 Learn the benefits of raised bed gardening, how to build a raised garden bed, and what you need to do to make a raised vegetable garden.

-Raised-bed gardening can reduce back strain because you won’t have to bend over as far to reach the plants.
+Raised-bed vegetable gardening can reduce back strain because you won’t have to bend over as far to reach the plants.
 With easier access and less pain potential, you're better able to enjoy the labor involved in planting, tending, and harvesting your raised vegetable garden.

-Test Garden Tip: To extend the gardening season for your raised beds, fashion hoops like these and then drape plastic over them.
+Test Garden Tip: To extend the gardening season for your raised garden beds, fashion hoops like these and then drape plastic over them.
 The makeshift cold frame will help you gain a few extra growing weeks in spring and autumn.

-Raised beds are often set up as squares or rectangles that run parallel to one another.
+Raised vegetable garden beds are often set up as squares or rectangles that run parallel to one another.
 But you can add some fun to your raised-bed gardening landscape by arranging the raised garden beds in different geometric shapes or patterns.
 For example, mimic the lines of an architectural feature on your home.
-Whatever shape you design, remember to allow yourself room to reach into the raised beds and to move between them.
+Whatever shape you design, remember to allow yourself room to reach into the raised garden beds and to move between them.

 Include trellises, obelisks, or tuteurs in your raised-bed vegetable gardening plans.
 Buy or build one or two to grow vining crops such as peas, beans, cucumbers, and even tomatoes.
 The extra height of these raised vegetable gardens brings visual drama to your plantings, especially if most of what you grow is relatively short.